EYEGLASSES SELECTION GUIDE

 • Large: Eye size ranges from 55-58 mm.

 • Extra-Large: Eye Size above 58 mm.

 There are different frame designs for different categories of people.
 Some frames present a professional image and are the most preferred by working professionals.
 Others prefer more of a casual image.
 Such frame designs are mostly preferred by students, young adults and creative professionals.

 Before getting your new glasses, take all these factors into consideration.
 Also, it is recommended to always have an extra pair of glasses, just in case anything happens to your main pair.
 This will ensure you have the necessary visual aid at all times.
 As you are buying eyeglasses, it is also a good idea to get sunglasses as these do an amazing job in protecting your eyes from excess sunlight.
-If you don’t have an updated prescription call our 360 Eyecare office to book your eye exam today or drop by anytime during store hours to browns the large Toronto Beach optical collection.
+If you don’t have an updated prescription call one of our 360 Eyecare locations to book your eye exam today or drop by anytime during store hours to browse the large Toronto optical collection.